Dune prequel series: Great Schools of Dune

 Great Schools of Dune is a prequel trilogy of novels written by Brian Herbert and Kevin J. Anderson, set in Frank Herbert's Dune universe.
 A sequel to the Legends of Dune trilogy (2002–2004), the series takes place nearly a century after the events of Brian Herbert and Anderson's Dune: The Battle of Corrin (2004), in which the Army of Humanity finally defeats the thinking machine armies of Omnius.
 Now, the fledgling Bene Gesserit, Mentat and Suk Schools, as well as the Spacing Guild, are threatened by the independent anti-technology forces gaining power in the aftermath of the Butlerian Jihad.
 The Great Schools of Dune trilogy, first discussed by Anderson in a 2009 interview and later named by him in a 2010 blog post, chronicles the early years of these organizations, which figure prominently in the original Dune novels.
 Though the third and final novel was originally identified by Anderson as The Swordmasters of Dune in 2009, in 2014 Brian Herbert and Anderson confirmed that its title would be Navigators of Dune.
-On July 27, 2015, Anderson previewed the cover of Navigators of Dune on Twitter and noted its 2016 release.
+It was released on September 13, 2016.

 The books in the series are: